 - Lilac Hills Ranch (Land Use and Mobility Elements)

-- Otay Ranch Village 14 and Planning Areas 16 and 19 (Land Use and Mobility Elements)
+- Otay Ranch Village 14 and Planning Areas 16 and 19 (Land Use and Mobility Elements) (To be heard at the June 26, 2019 Board of Supervisors Hearing)

 - Warner Ranch (Land Use and Mobility Elements) (Withdrawn by applicant; Will not be heard)